Last Updated on

 - Breast Milk: Studies have proved time and again that breastfed infants face fewer infections and bounce back from illnesses quickly as compared to formula-fed babies.
 This is the reason why breast milk is a must when it comes to immunity-boosting foods for infants.

-Premature babies are always at a higher risk of falling prey to infection because their immune systems aren’t fully developed when they announce their arrival.
+Premature babies are always at a higher risk of falling prey to infection because their immune systems aren’t fully developed when they are born.
 They do not receive enough antibodies from their mothers since they are delivered earlier than others.
+If your baby is born prematurely, speak to your child’s doctor regarding improving his immune system.

 Also Read: Healthy Foods for Infants